ComposableFi/composable/docs/docs/governance-&-token/use-cases.md

 ## What is $PICA used for?

+## Governance

+In pursuit of a trustless and interoperable vision, PICA plays a crucial role, as [governance on Picasso](../picasso/governance.md) is operating OpenGov phase 2.

+Additionally, as PICA serves as the native token of Composable Cosmos, it is essential for governance on the [Composable Cosmos](../composable-cosmos.md) chain as well.
 ### Validator staking
 PICA is used to secure Picasso.
 This is the first instance of a token being utilized for validation within both the Kusama and Cosmos ecosystems and highlights the critical role PICA plays within cross-ecosystem communication.